FransBouma/DocNet/MarkdownSource/markdownextensions.md

 @end

 ## Font Awesome icons
-To specify a font-awesome icon, use `@fa-iconname`, where _iconname_ is the name of the font-awesome icon.
+To specify a font-awesome v4 icon, use `@fa-iconname`, where _iconname_ is the name of the font-awesome icon.

 Example: To specify the font awesome icon for GitHub, use `@fa-github`, which will result in: @fa-github

+To use font-awesome v6, you have to use either `@fabrands-iconname` or `@fasolid-iconname` and adjust the template html to include v6 fontawesome assets.

 ## Tabs
 It's very easy with `Docnet` to add a tab control with one or more tabs to the HTML with a simple set of markdown statements.
 The tab statements are converted into pure CSS3/HTML tabs, based on the work of [Joseph Fusco](http://codepen.io/fusco/pen/Wvzjrm).